OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 ![commentoutsetup](commentoutsetup.png)

-No click the button to compile and upload the code.
+Now click the button to compile and upload the code.
 What happens?

 You will get a compilation error.
 When the code is linked together by compiler toolchain, it expects to see a setup() function.